ALL PRIVATE SESSIONS AND WORKSHOPS ARE BY DONATION ONLY

 Yoga: Vinyasa, Hatha, Yin, Restorative, Adaptive/Chair yoga selections

 Somatic movement (slow, meditative movement that trains the body to move in a more functional way)

 While I am in training, I would love to provide yoga therapy at a reduced rate!
 Please contact me for more details!

 What will I sit on?

 We want to make meditation accessible to everyone.
 We have floor cushions, kneeling benches, and chairs in the studio so you can find a comfortable spot.
 If you have more specific needs, please reach us at firstname.lastname@example.org

 Something comfortable to sit or lie down in is preferable but you can come as you are!
 We ask you to remove your shoes at the door and go barefoot or you may wear socks.

 What kind of meditation/yoga do you provide?

-We conduct meditation classes that are open to all levels.
+We conduct meditation sessions that are open to all levels.
 They include Loving-Kindness, Mantra, Mindfulness, Grounding, and others.